Friday Was Big Check Day! Watch the Video!

 Mini-Grants (up to $1,500) – The Foundation awards Mini-Grants for programs and enhancements that promote excellence in teaching and learning.
 Examples: materials or equipment for projects or programs, or payment for learning experiences for students and staff, including guest speakers or experiences.
 (See VandenBerg Scholarship or Superintendent’s Mini-Grant for staff learning opportunities as well).
-Mini-grant applications are accepted throughout the school year until May 1 and will be reviewed in November and March unless considered time sensitive.
+Mini-grant applications are accepted throughout the school year until May 1 and will be reviewed as our board schedule permits.

 Foundation Grants (Over $1,500) – Grants for the enhancement of instruction on a larger scale.
 Examples: include seed money for new programs, upgrading program materials, or learning experiences for students and staff.
 Please see the EGRSF website for a list of previously funded grant requests.
 Foundation Applications are accepted throughout the year and will be reviewed in October and May of each school year unless considered time sensitive.

 GRANT REQUEST PROCESS

 An application must be completed and a detailed description of the item, program or project to be funded, an itemized budget including all costs associated and other sources of funding if applicable, and goals and expected outcomes as indicated on the application.
 Applications must be approved by the building administrator before being submitted to the Foundation office.
 Applications will then be reviewed by the Superintendent and the EGRSF Grants Committee and presented to the Foundation Board for action.
 Applicants will receive notification regarding grant status from the Foundation office within two weeks of the grants board meeting in August or January.
 (Mini-grant applications are accepted on a rolling basis and the review process may be abbreviated.)

 The following criteria will be used to rate the grant application: